SEE-GEO/roa/README.md

 ## 2.1.
 Data access

-We are offering many years of RoA precipitation estimates through the Registry of Open Data on AWS at the following address: .
+We are offering many years of RoA precipitation estimates via the Registry of Open Data on AWS at the following address: https://registry.opendata.aws/roa.

 The data is stored as Zarr files in the following structure:
 ```